siyuan-community/siyuan-developer-docs/docs/members/wetoria/contribute-en.md

 In the repository `/docs/.vitepress/components/Forward`​, the `ForwardDoc.vue`​ component is provided.

 You only need to use it as shown below to embed your document content within a page.
 It supports selecting line ranges.
-For more details, refer to Include [Markdown Files](https://vitepress.dev/zh/guide/markdown#markdown-file-inclusion).
+For more details, refer to [Markdown Files](https://vitepress.dev/zh/guide/markdown#markdown-file-inclusion).

 ```vue
 <ForwardDoc